When we talk about premature ejaculation, we’re really talking about several different issues, and it’s helpful to distinguish them.

 Oftentimes, men look for technical solutions, so they can go on and on, like Sting!
 But the solution is embodiment and connection, not a technical fix.

-We work by reconnecting men to their bodies, by resensitising them, and by providing a safe space where these issues can be talked about, free of shame.
-We teach men about breathing, about how to be more aware of rising levels of excitement, and how to bring those energies down.
+I work by reconnecting men to their bodies, by resensitising them, and by providing a safe space where these issues can be talked about, free of shame.
+I teach men about breathing, about how to be more aware of rising levels of excitement, and how to bring those energies down.
 So rather than experiencing a sudden spike and it’s all over, you can reach a plateau and then continue.
-But the most important thing is that we emphasise connection, rather than performance.
+But the most important thing is that I emphasise connection, rather than performance.

-If you think we can help you, please get in touch.
+If you think I can help you, please get in touch.